 There is hope, however slight: a goodwill letter.

-A goodwill letter is your attempt to convince credit card companies, mortgage lenders and other lenders to remove a late or missed payment from your credit reports.
+A goodwill letter is your attempt to convince credit card companies and other lenders to remove a late or missed payment from your credit reports.
 As the name suggests, your letter is playing on the goodwill of these financial institutions, hoping they will take mercy on you and remove your financial misstep from your credit history.

 The problem?
 Goodwill letters are the longest of longshots, as most lenders or creditors won’t remove legitimate missed or late payments from your credit report.